brijr/components/prompt.md

 </Section>
 ```

+**IMPORTANT:**
+- Section has built-in padding (`py-4 sm:py-8`).
+DO NOT add padding classes like `py-16` or `py-24`.
+- Container has built-in padding and max-width.
+DO NOT add extra padding.
-**Note:** Section and Container have built-in padding.
-Only add extra classes for special cases.
+- Only add classes for styling needs like backgrounds, borders, or special effects.

 ### Spacing Scale
 - `xs`: gap-1